NASIMCO volunteer draws on personal experience to support refugees

 Here in Canada, Najafi says, NASIMCO’s projects include supporting local food banks, and providing emergency aid, such as during the 2016 Fort McMurray fire disaster.

-NASIMCO partnered with UNCHR to leverage the agency’s expertise and resources in Syria, where 13.1 people need help.
+NASIMCO partnered with UNCHR to leverage the agency’s expertise and resources in Syria, where 13.1 million people need help.
 Yemen is another area of focus for NASIMCO, supporting UNHCR’s work in what is now the world’s largest humanitarian crisis.
 Najafi adds that NASIMCO is also helping UNHCR in Bangladesh, where over one million Rohingya Muslims have fled violence in Myanmar.

 “We work with UNHCR based on the kinds of projects and initiatives they are doing, primarily with the interest of what the [specific] communities’ wishes are, including priorities such as food and medicine,” Najafi says.